benber86/curve-blog/content/posts/ng-mev/index.md

 You can use the controls below to further visualize how the dynamic fee behaves in response to imbalances.
 The bar chart on the left shows the pools balances, with the pool being balanced when both bars are of equal height.
-The line chart on the right shows how much the dynamic fee applied would be at different ratio of pool balances for the currently selected ${fee}$ and ${multiplier}$.
+The line chart on the right shows how much the dynamic fee applied would be at different ratios of pool balances for the currently selected ${fee}$ and ${multiplier}$.
-As you can see, the curve is a parabola meaning that the fee rises as imbalances become more severe but stabilizes at the level of the base fee when the pool is imbalanced.
+The curve is a parabola meaning that the fee rises as imbalances become more severe but stabilizes at the level of the base fee when the pool is balanced.
-The red dot show where the dynamic fee is at the currently selected liquidity balances.
+The red dot show where the dynamic fee is at the currently selected liquidity balances ${xp_i}$ and ${xp_j}$.

 <script src="../../js/ng-mev/dynamicFee.js"></script>
 <script src="https://cdn.jsdelivr.net/npm/chart.js"></script>